zjchao/octavia/devstack/samples/README-Vagrant.md

     vagrant ssh

-4) Continue on the common section below
+4) Continue on the common section bellow

 Multinode
 ~~~~~~~~~